What Are the 4 Secrets of Athlete Nutrition?Read more

 - Protein for building and maintaining lean muscle

-- B vitamins (Riboflavin, B-12 and niacin) for energy
+- B vitamins (Riboflavin, B-12, pantothenic acid, and niacin) for energy

 - Vitamin A for maintaining a healthy immune system

 The Dietary Guidelines for Americans outlined four nutrients of concern— fiber, calcium, vitamin D and potassium — that most Americans, including children, don’t get enough of in their diets.
 These four are identified as “nutrients of public health concern” because many Americans are not consuming enough, and not getting enough of these nutrients can be linked to health concerns.
-Milk provides three of these nutrients, calcium, vitamin D and potassium, in every serving.
+Milk is the top food source of three of these four – calcium, vitamin D, and potassium.

 In every 8-ounce glass, milk provides 9 essential nutrients, including protein, which makes milk a nutrient-rich, simple and wholesome option.
 Research shows that milk also plays a key role in childhood development.
 It’s especially important for children and adolescents to consume milk and milk products to help build bone mass, according to ChooseMyPlate.gov.